 The first line of defense protecting the public from a bad cop is on the streets, where officers with a front-row seat to wrongdoing are required to report it.
 Instead, silence is the norm.

-The second is in investigations, where supervisors and internal affairs officers are expected to maintain impartiality to uncover misconduct.
+The second is in investigations, where supervisors and internal affairs staff must maintain impartiality to uncover misconduct.
 They too can shield officers, drawing forgiving conclusions critics say are tainted by blue bias.

 Jerold Blanding’s 24-year tenure with the department was buttressed by this blue code.
 A former officer who shot five people and cost the city hundreds of thousands of dollars in misconduct settlements, he was the subject of a 2000 Free Press report that found lapses by department investigators helped him escape penalty early in his career.